awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

   The following parameters are required in the `create-location-fsx-lustre` command\.
   + `fsx-filesystem-arn` – The fully qualified Amazon Resource Name \(ARN\) of the file system that you want to read from or write to\.
-  + `security-group-arns` – The ARN of an Amazon EC2 security group to apply to the elastic network interfaces of the file system's preferred subnet\.
+  + `security-group-arns` – The ARN of an Amazon EC2 security group to apply to the network interfaces of the file system's preferred subnet\.
 For more information, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html#creatingdedicatedvpc) in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*\.

 The preceding command returns a location ARN similar to the following\.